-- The stories can be about personal growth and faith in action.
+- The stories can be about personal growth and faith in action in the workplace.
 They should be as specific as possible.

 - Let the story illustrate the verse; don’t give a “teaching”.

 - Your opening is important.
-It should draw them in and make them want to learn more.
+It should draw readers in and make them want to learn more.

 - With a third person story, get permission and use first names for confidentiality.

 - Use first person plural language as much as possible.
 It’s inclusive.
 Second person sounds preachy.

 - Use short, uncomplicated sentences.
 Paragraphs should contain single thoughts.
 It makes it easier to read.

 Submit your stories to firstname.lastname@example.org.
 Be sure to include a phone number we can contact you during the day.